 The Walia Ibex

-Walia ibex are social animals that live in herds of 5 to 20, although more mature males often partially detach from the main group and only fully return to the herd for mating season.
-This generally takes place in late autumn and early winter and results in the female Walia ibex giving birth to one or two offspring, after a gestation period of up to 165 days.
+Walia Ibex are social animals that live in herds of 5 to 20, although the more mature males often partially detach from the main group and only fully return to the herd for mating season.
+This generally takes place in late autumn and early winter.

-Their habitat is mountain forests and grassy subalpine plains, and they spend their days grazing on a mix of herbs, shrubs, grass and other vegetation, often travelling up to 2 kilometres in a day.
-They also sometimes stand on their hind legs to get to fresh shoots of giant heath, a striking sight.
+Their habitat is mountain forests and grassy subalpine plains, and they spend their days grazing on a mix of herbs, shrubs, grass and other vegetation, often travelling up to 2 kilometres per day in search of food.

-Walia ibex are one of a number of fascinating animals to be found in the Simien Mountains - whose dramatic contours were described by Homer as the ‘chess pieces of the gods’ - with others including mountain Nyala, gelada baboons and Ethiopian wolves, as well as abundant birdlife.
-At Brilliant, we offer multi-day tours and treks of the area, during which time you’re guaranteed to spot at least some of this magnificent wildlife.
+Walia Ibex are one of a number of fascinating animals to be found in the Simien Mountains - whose dramatic contours were described by Homer as the ‘chess pieces of the gods’ - with others including mountain Nyala, Gelada Monkeys and Ethiopian Wolves.

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…